morganthomas/winning-arguments/winning-arguments.md

 The transitive property of the identity copula is perfectly analogous to the [transitive property of equality](http://www.mathwords.com/t/transitive_property.htm) in math.
 If you think that the = sign in math is simply a way of writing the identity copula, then these two properties are the same property.

 Returning to premises 1-4, we have seen that they imply *x* is *y*, at least if we interpret the "is" in premises 2 and 4 as being the identity copula.
 But *x* is a written sentence and *y* is a spoken sentence.
 This contradicts the fact that no written sentence is a spoken sentence.
+This is the logical difficulty I wished to point to.

 ## Statements